 Edwin Rodas is the Office Manager for the Criminal Defense & Prisoner Advocacy Clinic.
 He handles all administrative matters necessary to ensure an efficient work flow.

 E. Barrett Prettyman Fellows

-Gail Engmann is the first year E. Barrett Prettyman fellow.
+Gail Engmann is the second year E. Barrett Prettyman Fellow.
 She graduated with honors from Swarthmore College in 2014 with a major in Political Science and a minor in Black Studies.
 Prior to law school, Gail worked as a paralegal and then at the Connecticut Women’s Education and Legal Fund supporting low-income women in pro se civil rights cases.
 In 2019, she received her J.D. from University of Michigan Law School, where she was a Dean’s Scholar.
 At Michigan Law, Gail was a student attorney in the Michigan Innocence Clinic, the Vice-President of the Trial Advocacy Society, a Senior Editor on the Michigan Law Review, and a member of Michigan’s public defense organization, MDefenders.
 Gail spent her law school summers interning in the Criminal Justice Project at the Lawyers’ Committee for Civil Rights and the Criminal Defense Practice at The Bronx Defenders.
 After law school, Gail was a judicial law clerk for a former public defender, the late Honorable Arthur J. Tarnow on the United States District Court for the Eastern District of Michigan.